jimktrains/gus/README.md

 page-types:
    posts:
       web-directory: /posts
+      indices:
+         tags:
+            over: tags
+            web-directory: /posts/tags
+         date:
+            over:
+               - date-year
+               - date-month
+               - date-day
+            web-directory: /posts/by-date
    top-level:
       web-directory: /
 ```

+Indexes generated from metadata can be specified here too. `web-directory` is the directory the index will be placed in, named after `over`.
+For instances, all posts with a tag of "idea" will be placed in /posts/tags/idea according to the above.
+Composite indices, date in the above example, have an "over" specified by an array as opposed to a single field.
+More on those when they are implemented

-eventually post-processing (e.g. minification) will also be able to be specified in this structure.
+Eventually post-processing (e.g. minification) will also be able to be specified in this structure.

 For each type listed, there is assumed to be a folder of the same name in pages/ and a file of the same name in templates/.

-There is also assumed to be a file called templates/layout.mustache that is used as the main site layout.
+Each index has a template named "(page-type)-index-(index-name).mustache".